sproof/docs/docs/jsclient/js-api.rst

 -------

-returns ``Object`` - A registration object, or an error when no registration was found:
+Returns ``Object`` - a registration object, or an error when no registration was found:

-  - ``validation`` - ``Object``: Contains boolean values which indicates if the registration or the profile was revoked or not.
+  - ``validation`` - ``Object``: Contains boolean values which indicate whether or not the registration or the profile were revoked.
   - ``registration`` - ``Object``: Registration event.
   - ``profile`` - ``Object``: Issuer payload